rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

 * Tapir provides a type safe way to define, expose and consume API endpoints.

-A powerful combination, that allows to build a full stack webapp in a type safe manner.
-And in the mean time we can leverage the JavaScript ecosystem, without compromising type safety, architecture and scalability of the application.
+A powerful combination, that allows to build a full stack web app in a type safe manner.
+And in the meantime we can leverage the JavaScript ecosystem, without compromising type safety, architecture and scalability of the application.

-# Roadmap
+## Further improvements

 The [g8 starter](https://github.com/cheleb/zio-scalajs-laminar.g8) project needs:

 * better error handling
 * splitting the JavaScript into multiple files

- and maybe an example of WASM now that Scala.js has a [first full implementation of WasmGC](https://github.com/scala-js/scala-js/pull/4988).
+* and maybe an example of WASM now that Scala.js has a [first full implementation of WasmGC](https://github.com/scala-js/scala-js/pull/4988).

 This is the subject of a future article.

-# In the end
+## In the end

-Hope you appreciate, this introduction.
+Hope you liked this introduction.

-Many more patterns to discover in the [ZIO rite of passage](https://rockthejvm.com/p/zio-rite-of-passage).
+Many more patterns to discover in the [ZIO rite of passage](https://rockthejvm.com/p/zio-rite-of-passage) course.

-I really love the combo ZIO, Laminar and Tapir, ScalaJs is able to leverage both Scala and JS ecosystem to build fully type safe, reactive webapp with a minimum of boiler plate, thanks to Scala3 new derivation and extension mechanism.
+I really love how the combo of ZIO, Laminar and Tapir, ScalaJs is able to leverage both Scala and JS ecosystem to build fully type-safe, reactive web app with a minimum of boilerplate, thanks to Scala 3 new derivation and extension mechanism.

 Cheers, and happy coding.